Mitrephora pallens

-Mitrephora pallens is a species of plant in the family Annonaceae.
-It is native to Vietnam.
+Mitrephora pallens is a species of flowering plant in the family Annonaceae.
+It is a tree native to southern Vietnam.
 Suzanne Jovet-Ast, the French botanist who first formally described the species, named it after its pale (pallens in Latin) flowers.

 Description

-It is a tree reaching 2 to 7 meters in height.
-Its leathery, oval-shaped leaves are 2.5-8 by 2-5 centimeters and with pointed to heart-shaped bases and pointed to notched tips.
+It is a tree reaching 2 to 7 m in height.
+Its leathery, oval-shaped leaves are 2.5-8 by 2-5 cm and with pointed to heart-shaped bases and pointed to notched tips.
 The leaves are smooth and shiny on their upper surfaces, while their undersides are slightly hairy.
-The leaves have 5-8 pairs of secondary veins emanating from their midribs.
-Its petioles are 3-6 by 1-1.7 millimeters long and covered in short, brown hairs.
+The leaves have 5–8 pairs of secondary veins emanating from their midribs.
+Its petioles are 3–6 by 1–1.7 millimeters long and covered in short, brown hairs.
 Its flowers are arranged in groups of 3 or fewer on a woody rachis positioned opposite leaves.
-Each flower is on a fleshy, densely hairy pedicel 12-13 by 0.6-1.1 millimeters long.
+Each flower is on a fleshy, densely hairy pedicel 12–13 by 0.6–1.1 millimeters long.
 The pedicels have an oval, basal bract that is 3.1 by 2.7 millimeters, and another middle bract that is 2 by 2.1 millimeters.
-Its flowers have 3, triangular, green-brown sepals that are 2-3.5 by 2.5-3 millimeters.
+Its flowers have 3, triangular, green-brown sepals that are 2–3.5 by 2.5–3 millimeters.
 The outside of the sepals are densely hairy, while their inner surfaces are smooth.
 Its 6 petals are arranged in two rows of 3.
 The white to cream-colored, lance-shaped to oblong, outer petals are 12.5 by 6 millimeters, and come to a point at their tip.
 The edges of their outer petals are slightly wavy.
 Both surfaces of the outer petals are slightly hairy.
 The inner petals are white with red highlights and 11 by 8 millimeters.
 The inner petals have a basal claw and a rhomboidal blade.
 The outside surface of the inner petals is slightly hairy while the inner surface is dense with long hairs.
-Its flowers have more than 100 yellow stamen that are 1 by 0.5-0.6 millimeters.
-Its flowers have up to 8 hairy carpels that are 1.2-1.5 by 0.4-0.6 millimeters.
-The carpels have 8-10 ovules arranged in two rows.
+Its flowers have more than 100 yellow stamen that are 1 by 0.5–0.6 millimeters.
+Its flowers have up to 8 hairy carpels that are 1.2–1.5 by 0.4–0.6 millimeters.
+The carpels have 8–10 ovules arranged in two rows.
 Its stigma are shaped like narrow, inverted cones.
-Its fruit occur in clusters of up to 5-7 on woody pedicels that are 6-16 by 2.2-2.4 millimeters and covered in sparse, fine hairs.
-The smooth, hairy, dull grayish-green, round to oblong fruit are 13-19 by 6.5-13 millimeters.
-The fruit are attached to the pedicel by stipes that are 7-10 by 1.4-2.7 millimeters and covered in grey-brown hairs.
-Each fruit has 4-8 oval, brown, seeds that are 10 by 6 millimeters.
+Its fruit occur in clusters of up to 5–7 on woody pedicels that are 6–16 by 2.2–2.4 millimeters and covered in sparse, fine hairs.
+The smooth, hairy, dull grayish-green, round to oblong fruit are 13–19 by 6.5–13 millimeters.
+The fruit are attached to the pedicel by stipes that are 7–10 by 1.4–2.7 millimeters and covered in grey-brown hairs.
+Each fruit has 4–8 oval, brown, seeds that are 10 by 6 millimeters.